Service Desk Analyst – Information Services

 The support you provide will be on the phone and in-person, with hands-on help from the desktop level through to initial troubleshooting of some server-based issues.
 Problem resolution can involve troubleshooting and diagnosis, installation and configuring of systems using help request tracking tools to log staffing needs.

-Ideally with a tertiary qualification in Information Technology and/or a minimum of two years relevant experience, you’ll have knowledge of basic computer concepts, desktop and server operating systems, including Windows 7 and Windows 2008 Server and general networking.
+- Knowledge of basic computer concepts, desktop and server operating systems, including Windows 7, Windows 10 and Windows 2008 Server, Windows 2012 Server, and general networking

-Your customer services skills will be outstanding, you’ll be a great communicator, and happy to use non-technical language.
-Being self-motivated, you’ll be able to complete user requests in a timely manner, think outside the square and conduct further research using your natural attention to detail.
+- Self-motivation, you’ll be able to complete user requests in a timely manner, think outside the square and conduct further research using your natural attention to detail

 This role is varied and interesting and supports an extremely wide variety of applications and devices, often in areas of critical need to our medical staff.
 To be effective you’ll need to be comfortable adapting to new technology and new situations.